Zacsaltzman/GifTastic/README.md

-# GifTastic

-This app works as a search engine for the Giphy API.
-Users can click pre-created buttons to search pre-set topics or they can create new buttons for custom topics.
-The search engine returns stills of each gif that can be played once clicked upon.
+GifTastic is a web application that utilizes the GIPHY API.
+The application has the ability to search for gifs based on search criteria.
+Zachary Saltzman is responsible for all aspects of this application.

+Technologies Used: HTML, CSS, Javascript, Bootstrap, jQuery, GIPHY API

+Description:

+The GifTastic application searches the GIPHY API to find gifs by pressing search buttons.
+There is a selection of buttons that are pre-defined, but users can create other buttons through the form on the right.
+Gifs are presented with their rating and can be played by pressing them.